NYPL/sierra-shadow-dataset/README.md

 Step 4
 -----
 This final stage joins previous years' circulation data into the mix.
-At time of writing, FY17, FY18 and FY19 circulation numbers are thrown in with the complete FY20 and FY21 numbers, creating five consecutive years with by-year circulation information.
+At time of writing, FY17, FY18 FY19, FY20, FY21, and FY22 circulation numbers are thrown in with the complete FY23 and FY24 numbers, creating eight consecutive years with by-year circulation information.

 Additionally, all of the items under each `bibid` have all of their circulation numbers summed.
 This means, that for each row (unique `bibid`